viklund/centralized-workflow-exercise/README.md

 # centralized-workflow-exercise

 Exercise to practice collaborative centralized workflow.
+On the way to a pull request and code review we will meet and discuss a number of typical pitfalls.

 ## Before we start